privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 1. shift $u$ left by the result of $8$ multiplied by $n$ bits ([`<<`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Left_shift))
 2. assign $y$ the result of addition between $y$ and $u$

-The result $y$ is the public key's y-cordinate, to then compute the x-cordinate we must look at the equation for the twisted Edwards elliptic curve (as defined in [`EIP-2494`](https://eips.ethereum.org/EIPS/eip-2494)):
+The result $y$ is the public key's y-coordinate, to then compute the x-coordinate we must look at the equation for the twisted Edwards elliptic curve (as defined in [`EIP-2494`](https://eips.ethereum.org/EIPS/eip-2494)):

 $ax^2 + y^2 = 1 + dx^2y^2$